do iguana’s make good pets?

 I like pets that are affectionate and relaxed.. can iguana’s be trained at all?

-9 Responses to “do iguana’s make good pets?”
+9 thoughts on “do iguana’s make good pets?

 NO!
 They can’t be trained.
 They grow too big, too fast.
 They will outgrow their cage very quickly and you will have a 4 ft. long iguana and nowhere to keep it.
 And then you can’t get rid of it.